EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ```
 The password_regex is a pattern that defines the requirements for a valid password: it must have at least 8 characters, contain at least one number and one special character. and the email_regex  makes sure that the email contains the "@" symbol followed by a domain name and a top-level domain, such as ".com" or ".org".
 The re.match() method from the library "re" is used to check if the input password/email matches the regex patterns.
 If the password/email does not match the pattern, the code sets the message variable to indicate the specific password validation/email validation requirement that was not met and renders the "register.html" template with the message displayed to the user.

 After this the function checks if the password and password confirmation are the same, for that I used the check_password function that I stored on my_library.py.
 If the passwords are the same, the function connect to the database using the database_worker class and then uses a SQL query to check if a user with the provided email already exists, If a user with the provided email exists the function sets the message variable to indicate this to the user.
-If the email does not exist, the function Inserts the user's name, email, password, bio and clubs in the database, however the password is first hashed to ensure securiy and it is used the encrypt_password from my_library to do so.
+If the email does not exist, the function Inserts the user's name, email, password, bio and clubs in the database,in this way maiking the user able to register in the website, however the password is first hashed to ensure securiy and it is used the encrypt_password from my_library to do so.

 Encrypt_password and check_password functions:
 ```.py